 12 large Strawberries, hull removed, diced into small pieces

 Cream cheese Frosting

 300g Icing Sugar Mixture

 50g Unsalted Butter, room temperature

-Put the flour, sugar, baking powder, salt and softened butter in a mixing bowl and beat (with an electric mixer if you have one) until you get a sandy mixture.
-Slowly pour in the warmed milk and vanilla extract and beat until all combined.
-Be sure to scrape down the bowl with a rubber spatula from time-to-time to make sure it’s all mixed together.
-Add the egg and beat for a minute, or until it’s incorporated well into the batter.
+Add the flour, sugar, baking powder, salt and softened butter in the mixing bowl of an electric mixer.
+Beat until you get a sandy texture.
+Slowly pour in the milk and vanilla extract, and beat on medium speed until all combined.
+Scrape down the sides of the bowl occasionally.
+With the beaters on pour in the egg and beat for another minute.

-When the cupcakes are cool, smear a tablespoon of frosting onto the dome of each cupcake and sprinkle with a generous amount of biscuit crumbs.
+When the cupcakes are completely cool, spread some frosting on the top of each cupcake.
+Sprinkle a generous amount of biscuits crumbs on top.